Forest Hall: Clousden Hill Free Commune

+Geography

 Station Road North

 Forest Hall's main shopping centre is Station Road North and the pub Flying Scotsman is close to the former railway station.
 Additionally, Springfield Park, a public park, is located near Station Road North; it has sports grounds, a playground and a community centre.
 In 2019, North Tyneside Council completed a £500,000 public works project into Station Road North; this included replacing the paving tiles, installing new benches and raising the road junction at the western end of the street as a traffic calming measure.